Cloodot

 }

-Reference for all field limits when creating a skill version:
+Field limits when creating a skill version.

-Skill Fields
+Skill fields

 FieldTypeRequiredLimits